 There is the step going up where you can find the Museum just in front of you.

 The afternoon is the time to take some rest and get a beer or two.
-Belgium is the Nation of the good and tasty beer.
+Belgium is the Nation of the good and tasty beer, stroll around the city center and find the best beer bars in Brussels.
 So, lose yourself in one of the Pubs with Craft Beers.

 After the afternoon rest, take the way to the lovely Boulevard de Waterloo.
 This is one of the main high-end fashion shopping centre street in the city.
 You can just pop in a chocolate shop and taste a good hot chocolate, especially if you are visiting Brussels in a cold winter.